 The NIS contains clinical and resource use information included in a typical discharge abstract.
-The NIS can be linked directly to hospital-level data from the American Hospital Association (AHA) Annual Survey Database (Health Forum, LLC © 2007) and to county-level data from the Health Resources and Services Administration Bureau of Health Professions' Area Resource File (ARF), except in those States that do not allow the release of hospital identifiers.
+The NIS can be linked directly to hospital-level data from the American Hospital Association (AHA) Annual Survey Database (Health Forum, LLC © 2009) and to county-level data from the Health Resources and Services Administration Bureau of Health Professions' Area Resource File (ARF), except in those States that do not allow the release of hospital identifiers.

 The NIS is designed to approximate a 20-percent sample of U.S. community hospitals, defined by the AHA to be "all non-Federal, short-term, general, and other specialty hospitals, excluding hospital units of institutions."
 Included among community hospitals are specialty hospitals such as obstetrics-gynecology, ear-nose-throat, short-term rehabilitation, orthopedic, and pediatric institutions.
 Also included are public hospitals and academic medical centers.
-Starting in 2005, the AHA included long term acute care facilities in the definition of community hospitals.
+Starting in 2005, the AHA included long term acute care facilities in the definition of community hospitals, therefore such facilities are included in the NIS sampling frame.
 These facilities provide acute care services to patients who need long term hospitalization (stays of more than 25 days).
 Excluded from the NIS are short-term rehabilitation hospitals (beginning with 1998 data), long-term non-acute care hospitals, psychiatric hospitals, and alcoholism/chemical dependency treatment facilities.